honeybunnyo/food-reviews/README.md

 - 🗃️ **Database Integration**
   Uses Prisma ORM to interact with a PostgreSQL database in a type-safe and scalable way.

-- 🔍 **Dynamic Filtering & Sorting (TBD)**
+- 🔍 **Dynamic Sorting**
-  Users can filter reviews by rating, cuisine, and date, with server-side pagination and sorting for performance and scalability.
+  Users can sort reviews by rating and date, with server-side pagination and sorting for performance and scalability.

 ## 🛠️ Tech Stack